YiliQin/YiliQin.github.io/_pages/about.md

         * Beijing, China
         * R&D for communication equipments

-Team member of Janus for ANA Avatar XPRIZE Robot Challenge
+Member of team Janus for ANA AVATAR XPRIZE Robot Challenge
 ======
-As one of the [38 teams](https://www.xprize.org/prizes/avatar/articles/38-semifinalist-teams-from-16-countries-aim-to-create-an-avatar-system) from 16 countries all around the world, team [Janus](https://unit.aist.go.jp/jrl-2/en/projects/janus/team-janus.html) passed the semifinalists selection for the [ANA Avatar XPRIZE](https://www.xprize.org/home) Robot Challenge.
+As one of the [38 teams](https://www.xprize.org/prizes/avatar/articles/38-semifinalist-teams-from-16-countries-aim-to-create-an-avatar-system) from 16 countries all around the world, team [Janus](https://unit.aist.go.jp/jrl-2/en/projects/janus/team-janus.html) passed the semifinalists selection for the [ANA AVATAR XPRIZE](https://www.xprize.org/home) Robot Challenge.
 The finals will be held in the United States on Dec.
 2021.
 In the team Janus, my work are mainly about robot motion generation and software integration.

 ![ana_avatar](/images/ana-avatar.png)